thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 The work of incorporating PQC into TLS {{?I-D.ietf-uta-pqc-app}} {{?I-D.ietf-pquip-pqc-hsm-constrained}} is still ongoing, with key exchange message sizes increasing due to larger public keys.
 These larger keys demand more flash storage and higher RAM usage, presenting significant obstacles for resource-constrained IoT devices.
 The transition from classical cryptographic algorithms to PQC will be a significant challenge for constrained IoT devices, requiring careful planning to select hardware suitable for the task considering the lifetime of an IoT product.

-# Privacy Considerations
+# Privacy Considerations {#privacy-considerations}

 The privacy considerations in {{Section 22 of !RFC7925}} largely continue to apply.
 However, compared to TLS 1.2 and DTLS 1.2, TLS 1.3 and DTLS 1.3 encrypt a larger portion of the handshake, which reduces the amount of identity and credential metadata observable on the wire by passive attackers.
-Extensions, such as the encrypted ClientHello, further increase privacy protection.
+Extensions, such as the Encrypted Client Hello (ECH) {{?RFC9849}} (see also {{sni}}), further increase privacy protection by concealing the target server identity from passive observers.
+Deployments that handle personal data, operate over shared or untrusted network infrastructure, or must comply with data-protection regulations (e.g., devices in smart-home, healthcare, or consumer wearable contexts) SHOULD support ECH when the server infrastructure provides the necessary HPKE key configuration.
+Deployments where network administrators require SNI visibility for security monitoring (e.g., industrial IoT) MAY disable ECH.

 Certificate fields can expose stable device identifiers and other metadata.
 In particular, IDevIDs and LDevIDs may reveal manufacturer identity, device